-The analyst points out that because Russia's raw materials are out of play, the value of all raw materials from other countries has grown.
+The analyst points out that because Russia’s raw materials are out of play, the value of all raw materials from other countries has grown.
 Those allied with Europe and the United States will stop doing business with the sanctioned country.
-However, powers such as China, which are decoupled from Western interests and do not want to rely on the dollar, may see Russia's commodity as an opportunity to continue to carry out their petroyuan contracts and back their currencies as Russia's oil (and gas).
+However, powers such as China decoupled from Western interests.
+They do not want to rely on the dollar.
+They may see Russia’s commodity as an opportunity to continue carrying out their petroyuan contracts and back their currencies as Russia’s oil (and gas).

-For Poszar, everything currently happening is the prelude to a new money era.
-The renminbi will emerge stronger as the dollar gets hit hard.
-He does not believe that China is the only vital piece in this chess game but proposes that it could also benefit if Bitcoin survives this juncture.
+For Poszar, everything is the prelude to a new money era.
+The renminbi will emerge stronger as the dollar weakens.
+He does not believe China is the only vital piece in this chess game.
+He proposes that it could also benefit if Bitcoin survives this juncture.

 Does Bitcoin have a life in this scenario?

-It is unknown who will take the title of "the world's currency" if the dollar loses its power.
-Likely, the answer is not as simple as simply saying the yuan, the yen, the euro, or bitcoin.
-However, it is crucial to bear in mind that in a globalized world such as the one we live in today, which is going through a substantial institutional and confidence crisis, it is difficult for a single currency to impose itself as the dollar did in the past.
+It is unknown who will take the “world’s currency” title if the dollar loses its power.
+Likely, the answer is not as simple as saying the yuan, the yen, the euro, or bitcoin.
+However, it is crucial to remember that in a globalized world like the one we live in today, which is going through a substantial institutional and confidence crisis, it is difficult for a single currency to impose itself as the dollar did in the past.

-China also has many "buts" in its financial system because, although it knows how to take advantage of the situation, there is significant resistance in the West to accept the way the government of the Asian giant works.
-With the possibility of losing privacy over your finances and freedom of decision, more than a few people reject the use of the digital yuan and any form of adoption of the Chinese monetary system.
-In the case of the yen or the euro, they do not turn out to be not powerful enough to be the substitutes for the dollar.
+China also has many “buts” in its financial system because, although it knows how to take advantage of the situation, there is significant resistance in the West to accept the way the government of the Asian giant works.
+With the possibility of losing privacy over your finances and freedom of decision, more than a few people reject using the digital yuan and any form of adoption of the Chinese monetary system.
+In the case of the yen or the euro, they do not turn out to be not powerful enough to be substituted for the dollar.

-Although the dollar weakens, the United States continues to be a country of significant political and economic influence, so it will not be easy for an abrupt change to occur in the world economy without the American power to fight for its survival.
+Although the dollar is weakening, the United States continues to be a country of significant political and economic influence.
+So it will not be easy for an abrupt change in the world economy without the American power to fight for its survival.

 Curiously, a new name has crept onto the table of candidates to become a reserve currency during all this context.
-With the adoption of bitcoin (BTC) as legal tender in El Salvador, Satoshi Nakamoto's cryptocurrency has made its way to the top of government.
+With adopting bitcoin (BTC) as a legal tender in El Salvador, Satoshi Nakamoto’s cryptocurrency has made its way to the top of government.
 It is a valuable safeguard option supported by those seeking greater freedom, privacy, and decentralization in global finance.

-In an ideal world, where we have the right to choose what money to use and enjoy the same financial system benefits, Bitcoin would likely be the currency that rules the world and not a Central Bank currency.
-However, we must also understand that the cryptocurrency has not even reached 20 years of its creation and is still a very niche form of money, which may not yet be ready for the level of demand generated by becoming the new world reserve.
+In an ideal world where we have the right to choose what money to use and enjoy the same financial system benefits, Bitcoin would likely be the currency that rules the world and not a Central Bank currency.
+However, we must also understand that cryptocurrency has not even reached 20 years of its creation and is still a very niche form of money.
+It may not yet be ready for the demand generated by becoming the new world reserve.